mazecodes/zerodb/README.md

 db.setState({ foo: 'bar' });
 ```

-### Encryption
+## Encryption

-You can use encryption with ZeroDB like this:
+Using encryption with ZeroDB is pretty simple.
+All you have to do is:

 ```javascript
 new ZeroDB('./database.json', {